CasualChampionships/arcade/docs/minigames/getting_started.md

 where all players are teleported into an area to fight to the death.

 To implement your phases, you need to implement the `Phase` interface.
-This can be done a multitude of ways, but the recommended way is to use an enum class, for example:
+This can be done in a multitude of ways, but the recommended way is to use an enum class, for example:

 ```kotlin